 Rationalized tax codes and rates will improve compliance and revenue.
 Lower tax rates and simpler tax rules will widen the tax base and improve compliance, while reducing corruption.
 In particular, the direct tax code would include streamlined tax laws with limited exemptions and deductions.

-We would aim for a balanced budget, with all government debt paid off within a short period, to help strengthen the rupee.
-In any event, we will bring the central debt (and motivate similar actions by the states and UTs) down to 3% of GDP within the first three years.
+We will bring the central debt (and motivate similar actions by the states and UTs) down to 3% of GDP within the first three years.
+Thereafter, all government debt will be paid off within a short period through further operating surpluses, with the goal of a fully balanced budget in the long term.
+Once the debt is repaid we will delink any further government borrowings from the Reserve Bank, to enable it to undertake independent monetary policy event as it is transitioned into a more competitive, private system.
+These steps will strongly support the rupee.

 Minimal taxation

 We stand for thrift in public expenditure.
 We hold that taxation should be just enough to allow necessary functions of the state to be performed well.
 Assuming that the state does not perform unnecessary functions, this would generally be a small amount, not more than a quarter of the total income of a country.
+It may be pointed out that today the taxation level is at approximately this level, but hugely misdirected.
+We expect significant restructuring through broadening the tax base, and re-direction of taxation to core functions.
+Overall, we would like to not just ensure that changes are revenue neutral but that our huge budget deficits are aggressively tackled.

 Some aspects of taxation reform will include:

 radical simplification of income tax law, eliminating all exemptions;

-parity between income tax rates and company tax rates;
+parity between marginal income tax rates and company tax rates, with both being reduced;

 minimal taxation of investment;